passariello/superDemo/.github/README.md

 ## Use

-From Docker you can run dpSuperDemo.client.react on the browser and enjoy my fatigue.
+From Docker you can run superDemo.client on the browser and enjoy my fatigue.
 Inside /client/data you have config options.

 ## manage db